 BEMER Group has shut down the institute.
-More in due course
+All below is history.

 The tax haven-registered BEMER international AG sells controversial magnet therapy devices globally.
 Not recognized by medical science, BEMER cites research by an Institute for Microcirculation in Berlin (german: Institut für Mikrozirkulation) as proof for their devices’ effects.
 During my last visit to Berlin, I decided to find out if that obscure facility really exists.